pikepdf.Stream object works like a PDF dictionary with some encoded

 Most of the interesting content in a PDF (images and content streams) are inside stream objects.

-Because the PDF specification unfortunately defines several terms involve the word stream, let’s attempt to clarify:
+Because the PDF specification unfortunately defines several terms that involve the word stream, let’s attempt to clarify:

 - stream object

-- A PDF object that contains binary data and a metadata dictionary to describes
+A PDF object that contains binary data and a metadata dictionary that describes it, represented as